Jacopobracaloni/NTUSF-Not-The-Usual-Stupid-Fuzzer/README.md

 ## Installation
 Follow these steps to install the software components on your local machine:
 - Clone The repository
-  Download the repository locally via ´git clone https://github.com/Jacopobracaloni/NTUSF-Not-The-Usual-Stupid-Fuzzer.git´
+  Download the repository locally via `git clone https://github.com/Jacopobracaloni/NTUSF-Not-The-Usual-Stupid-Fuzzer.git`

-- Navigate inside the repository via ´cd NTUSF-Not-The-Usual-Stupid-Fuzzer´
+- Navigate inside the repository via `cd NTUSF-Not-The-Usual-Stupid-Fuzzer`

-- Create a virtual environment in your project folder via ´python3 -m venv env´
+- Create a virtual environment in your project folder via `python3 -m venv env`

-- Activate the virtual environment by launching ´source env/binActivate´
+- Activate the virtual environment by launching `source env/binActivate`

-- Install the required python libraries via ´pip install requirements.txt´
+- Install the required python libraries via `pip install requirements.txt`

 ## Running
-Once all the components are installed, you can run the software via ´python3 ntusf.py´ and follow the instructions prompted to stdout.
+Once all the components are installed, you can run the software via `python3 ntusf.py` and follow the instructions prompted to stdout.

+## Disclaimer
+The usage of this tool should be ethical and comply with the permissions granted by the owner of the target web application.
+This tool was developed for educational purposes only and the owner is not responsible for any illegitamate use.